 - Improves water quality because of the huge drop in sediment erosion caused from growing feed stock (corn and soy)

-- Greatly reduces manure and fertilizer runoff thereby significantly reducing phosphorous in the water
+- Feeding animals grass greatly reduces manure and fertilizer runoff, thereby significantly reducing phosphorous in the water

 - Since fertilizer is not used to grow feed stock, there's no runoff causing huge algae blooms, "dead-zones," in the oceans

 - Since manure lagoons or piles are unnecessary, there's no pathogen runoff that pollutes the water system or stinks up the air